-Life at home has been at the heart of our business for 110 years - it is why we exist and why we are passionate about what we do.
+Improving life at home has been at the heart of our business for 110 years - it is why we exist and why we are passionate about what we do.

-Whirlpool Corporation ("Whirlpool"), the world's leading kitchen and laundry appliance company, was incorporated in 1955 under the laws of Delaware and was founded in 1911.
-Whirlpool manufactures products in 13 countries and markets products in nearly every country around the world.
+Whirlpool Corporation ("Whirlpool"), committed to being the best global kitchen and laundry company, in constant pursuit of improving life at home, was incorporated in 1955 under the laws of Delaware and was founded in 1911.
+Whirlpool manufactures products in 10 countries and markets products in nearly every country around the world.
 We have received worldwide recognition for accomplishments in a variety of business and social efforts, including leadership, diversity, innovative product design, business ethics, social responsibility and community involvement.
 We conduct our business through four operating segments, which we define based on geography.
-Whirlpool Corporation's operating and reportable segments consist of North America, Europe, Middle East and Africa ("EMEA"), Latin America and Asia.
-Whirlpool had approximately \$19 billion in annual sales and approximately 78,000 employees in 2020.
+Whirlpool's operating segments consist of North America; Europe, Middle East and Africa ("EMEA"); Latin America and Asia.
+Whirlpool had approximately \$22 billion in annual net sales and 69,000 employees in 2021.

 As used herein, and except where the context otherwise requires, "Whirlpool," "the Company," "we," "us," and "our" refer to Whirlpool Corporation and its consolidated subsidiaries.
-The world's leading kitchen and laundry appliance company claim is based on most recently available publicly reported annual revenues among leading appliance manufacturers.